-The Agilent 83481A optical/electrical plug-in module is one of several plug-in modules available for the Agilent 83480A, 54750A mainframes.
-Its main features are:
+The Agilent 83485A/B optical/electrical plug-in modules are two of several plug-in modules available for the Agilent 83480A, 54750A mainframes.
+Their main features are:

-- Integrated, calibrated optical channel. - Optical channel includes switchable SONET/SDH filters. - Electrical measurement channel. - 2.5 GHz trigger channel. - Electrical measurement channel has user-selectable bandwidths of 12.4 or 20 GHz. - Optical channel has 2.85 GHz unfiltered bandwidth. - 3.5 mm (m) connectors on electrical measurement channel and trigger channel. - One probe power connector. - One auxiliary power connector. - • Optical channel has an Agilent Technologies universal adapter for 9/125 μm single-mode fiber input.
+- Integrated, calibrated optical channel. - Optical channel includes switchable SONET/SDH filter. - Electrical measurement channel. - 2.5 GHz trigger channel. - Both optical and electrical measurement channels have user selectable bandwidths of 12.4 or 20 GHz.
+(Agilent 83485A only) - 30 GHz optical channel bandwidth and user selectable 18 or 40 GHz electrical channel bandwidth.
+(Agilent 83485B only) - 3.5 mm (m) connectors on electrical measurement channel and trigger channel.
+(2.4 mm (m) connector on electrical channel of Agilent 83485B.) - One probe power connector. - One auxiliary power connector. - Optical channel has an Agilent universal adapter for $9/125~\mu m$ single-mode fiber input.

-If you wish to use the Agilent 83481A optical plug-in module in an Agilent 54750A digitizing oscilloscope, a firmware upgrade must first be installed.
+If you wish to use the Agilent 83485A/B optical plug-in module in an Agilent 54750A digitizing oscilloscope, a firmware upgrade must first be installed.
 Order the Agilent 83480K communications firmware kit and follow the installation instructions.